USMCA Offers Stability for North American Trade

 In an unusual business year, continued stability for the North American trade relationship has its benefits.

 The United States-Mexico-Canada Agreement (USMCA) has the nickname NAFTA 2.0 for a reason.
 Most experts describe USMCA as an evolution rather than a revolution compared to its predecessor free trade agreement.
-But in this unusual business environment, continued stability for the North American trade relationship has its benefits.
+But in this unusual business environment, continued stability for the North American trade relationship has its benefit.

 “For North America as a block, USMCA provides an updated framework for the U.S., Canada and Mexico to go into the future,” said Raul Freyre Porro, J.P.
 Morgan’s Head of International Banking in Mexico.
 “Given the current global business uncertainty posed by COVID-19, it represents continuity and opportunity for the region.”